Riemannian exponential and quantization: Quantization of contravariant tensors. Dequantization of differential operators

 The quantized of a non-homogeneous tensor is the sum of the quantized of its homogeneous components. \end{defi}

 \begin{obs} This definition can be generalized giving a differential operator between sections of fibre bundles for each contravariant tensor $\Phi$ on $M$, once a linear connection is fixed in the first fibre bundle.
-This generalization does not affect what follows, and we leave it aside. \end{obs}
+This generalization will not be considered in what follows. \end{obs}

 Let us recall that a differential operator of order $r$ on $M$ (= differential operator of order $r$ on $\A$) is an $\Com$-linear map $P\colon\A\to\A$ which holds the following condition: for each point $x\in M$, $P$ takes the ideal $\m_x^{r+1}$ into $\m_x$ ($\m_x$ is the ideal of the functions of $\A$ vanishing at $x$).